sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/defender.png "Microsoft Defender")

-1. On the Microsoft Defender for Cloud, Under Management Click on the **Environment settings**.Here you'll be able see the subscription.
+1. On the Microsoft Defender for Cloud, Under Management Click on the **Environment settings**.
+Here you'll be able see the subscription.

     ![](images/settings.png "environment details")